communote-github-user/psyphant.github.io/doc/install_communote.md

 **Installation with system integration script**

 Tested with chosen Linux distributions.
 It contains a script which supports the system integration of the installation.
-This installation package already contains a Java Runtime Environment, therefore there is a 32 and 64bit version
+This installation package already contains a Java Runtime Environment, therefore there is a 32 and 64bit version.

 **Installation without system integration script**